DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-31-blocking-candidates-with-no-visa.md

 ## The issue

-In 2022-2023 cycle we have had over 4,800 candidate applications rejected due to not having visa sponsorship.
-This wastes candidate and provider time, whilst also reducing candidates' chance of finding a course match.
+In the 2022 to 2023 recruitment cycle we have had over 4,800 applications rejected due to not having visa sponsorship.
+This wastes candidate and provider time, whilst also reducing a candidate's chance of finding a a suitable course.

 In 2023-2024 cycle there was a high proportion of rejection on day one due to no visa.